Sexual Assault Info

-The term "sexual assault" means intentionally touching the sexual parts (breasts, genitals, or buttocks) or another or intentionally touching another with one's sexual parts, without that person's consent.
+The term sexual assault means intentionally touching the sexual parts (breasts, genitals or buttocks) of another or intentionally touching another with one’s sexual parts, without that person’s consent.

-The term "sexual misconduct" means engaging in a sexual acot or exposing the private parts of one's person in any public place in the presence of other persons.
+The term sexual misconduct means engaging in a sexual act or exposing the private parts of one’s person in any public place in the presence of other persons.

 NOTE: Use of alcohol and/or drugs by a Complainant is not an excuse for violation of the sexual assault conduct standard.
 An intoxicated person cannot provide informed consent to sexual activity if their judgment is impaired.
 Nor can a perpetrator who is intoxicated or under the influence of drugs be capable of confirming consent to the sexual activity.
 Thus, if your partner has been drinking or taking drugs, getting a “yes” may not be sufficient.
 Finally, silence, previous sexual relationships or current relationship between the parties may not be taken as an indication of consent.